 Transportation is a game of slight adjustments that bring massive rewards when scaled.
 Every penny adds up in a network that spans millions of miles and gallons every year.
 Even slight adjustments to your MPG reap cost avoidance that will influence your bottom line.

-Consider the example above: a fuel efficiency discrepancy of merely 0.5 MPG in a truck carrying the same freight on the same lane being carried on the same day, creates an on-cost of over $20.
-When driving from Milwaukee to Atlanta, freight travels 818 miles.
-The difference between reimbursing at a 6.0 MPG (which, remember, is on the high end of the industry average) and a 6.5 mpg results in over 9 percent in incremental fuel savings.
-Adding this up across a large network leads to huge cost avoidance.
+Consider the example above: A fuel efficiency discrepancy of merely 0.5 MPG in a truck carrying the same freight on the same lane and on the same day, creates an on-cost of over $20.
+When driving from Milwaukee to Atlanta, which is a distance of 818 miles, the difference between reimbursing at a 6.0 MPG (which, remember, is on the high end of the industry average) and a 6.5 mpg results in over 9 percent in incremental fuel savings.
+Analyzing fuel efficiencies across a large network can lead to a huge cost avoidance.